Bilavel14/Predict-whether-a-passenger-on-the-titanic-would-have-been-survived-or-not-by-using-machine-learning/README.md

 - import pandas as pd

--import numpy as np
+- import numpy as np

-import matplotlib.pyplot as plt
+- import matplotlib.pyplot as plt

-from matplotlib import pyplot as plt from matplotlib import style
+- from matplotlib import pyplot as plt

-from sklearn import linear_model from sklearn.linear_model import LogisticRegression from sklearn.ensemble import RandomForestClassifier from sklearn.linear_model import SGDClassifier from sklearn.neighbors import KNeighborsClassifier from sklearn.svm import SVC, LinearSVC from sklearn.naive_bayes import GaussianNB
+- from matplotlib import style

+- from sklearn import linear_model
+- from sklearn.linear_model import LogisticRegression
+- from sklearn.ensemble import RandomForestClassifier
+- from sklearn.linear_model import SGDClassifier
+- from sklearn.neighbors import KNeighborsClassifier
+- from sklearn.svm import SVC, LinearSVC
+- from sklearn.naive_bayes import GaussianNB